safespring/web/content/en/services/tloop.md

 {{% /question %}}

 {{% question question="How much lower CO₂ can Safespring Private Cloud at T.Loop offer compared to my current installation?" %}}
 They can help you calculate your current climate footprint if they receive details about your usage.
 Primarily, the calculated CO₂ is based on your PUE and how many kWh you use.
-If you need help, please <a href="mailto:daniel.melin@safespring.com">contact Daniel Melin at Safespring</a>.
+If you need help, please <a href="mailto:fredric.wallsten@safespring.com">contact Fredric Wallsten at Safespring</a>.
 {{% /question %}}

 {{% question question="Does T.Loop also offer Data Energy Centers® for Safespring On-Prem Cloud?" %}}